Vietnam.vn - Nền tảng quảng bá Việt Nam

 Avoid drinks and foods high in sucrose, glucose, fructose, maltose, dextrose: corn syrup, soft drinks, fruit juices and honey.

-Natural essences such as GDL-5 (Policosanol) from South American sugarcane pollen, have the ability to naturally regulate cholesterol, improve the activity of receptors (cell receptors).
+Natural essences such as GDL-5 (Policosanol) from South American sugarcane pollen, have the ability to regulate natural cholesterol, improve the activity of receptors (cell receptors).
 Thereby helping to regulate blood lipids, reducing the risk of cardiovascular disease due to high blood lipids.

 Doctor Tran Thi Tra Phuong